The Screen Savers

-The Screen Savers is an American TV show that aired on TechTV from 1998 to 2005.
-The show launched concurrently with the channel ZDTV (later known as TechTV) on May 11, 1998.
-The Screen Savers originally centered on computers, new technologies, and their adaptations in the world.
-However, after it was taken over by G4, the show became more general-interest oriented and focused somewhat less on technology.
-The final episode of The Screen Savers aired on March 18, 2005.
-Repeat episodes continued to air until March 25, 2005, when its replacement program Attack of the Show! began three days later on March 28, 2005.
-Two spiritual successors to The Screen Savers, This Week in Tech on the TWiT Network with Leo Laporte and Tekzilla on Revision3 with Patrick Norton, were started after the original show concluded.
-On April 19, 2015, Leo Laporte announced The New Screen Savers, which began airing on TWiT network May 2, 2015.
+The Screen Savers is an American television program dedicated to computers, technology, and gadgets that aired on ZDTV (later rebranded as TechTV) from 1998 to 2005.
+The program provided viewers with practical tech tips, news updates, gadget reviews, and interactive segments like call-ins and modding demonstrations.

+The program originally featured host Leo Laporte alongside co-host Kate Botello.
+In April 2000, Botello departed to co-host GameSpot TV, and Patrick Norton joined Laporte as co-host.
+Following the 2004 merger of TechTV with Comcast-owned G4, a gaming-focused channel, the show's format shifted toward pop culture and video games, with Kevin Rose and Alex Albrecht taking over as hosts in late 2004.
+The series concluded on March 18, 2005, as part of broader changes from the merger, which prioritized gaming content and led to the rebranding of The Screen Savers into Attack of the Show! on the newly formed G4techTV.

+In 2015, Laporte revived the concept as The New Screen Savers, an hour-long variety show on his online TWiT.tv network, featuring rotating co-hosts such as Megan Morrone, Jason Howell, and Robert Ballecer, along with guest appearances from original cast members Norton and Botello.
+The revival premiered on May 2, 2015, and ran for three seasons, concluding in December 2018.

 History

-1998–2000

 The Screen Savers premiered on May 11, 1998, as part of ZDTV.
 It aired live from San Francisco, California.
 Originally hosted by Leo Laporte and Kate Botello, the show featured a large and continually changing group of contributors.

-2000–2001

 In April 2000, Kate Botello left the show.
 Patrick Norton took her spot, and he and Laporte hosted the show for much of its run.
 A few months after Botello left, ZDTV became TechTV.

 For much of its run, The Screen Savers had a running time of 60 minutes.
 This was later changed to 90 minutes (the expansion coming with the advent of the 'TechLive' all-day news format in 2001), but was reduced back to its original length due to scheduling conflicts and the difficulty of creating enough content for a 90-minute program.

-2002–2003

 In 2002, the show built a new set and designed a new logo and graphics.
 The new set was much larger and brighter than the previous "basement" set.
 The new set offered more room for the studio audience, application-specific areas, a dedicated LAN Party section, and a new lab for Yoshi.
 On December 17, 2002, the show celebrated its 1,000th episode.